-Besides your day-to-day client commitments, what do you take responsibility for and what do you find the most rewarding?
+Besides your day-to-day client commitments, what do you take

-I have recently joined the Professional Services Board at Wirral Chamber of Commerce.
-The Wirral Chamber is doing an amazing job of promoting Wirral as a vibrant and attractive place in which businesses and the community can grow.
+Chamber is doing an amazing job of promoting Wirral as a vibrant and attractive place in which businesses and the community can grow.
 It's really thriving and it is an exciting time to be involved.
 The board's current role is to provide input into the Chamber Manifesto for 2020/2021.